Elham-Esmaeilnia/predict-BTC-LSTM/README.md

 # predict-BTC-LSTM
-This is a project that predicting bitcoin price by LSTM.
+This is a project that predicting bitcoin price by LSTM algorithm .